$1,500 gift boxes and romantic poetry: Restaurants are getting creative for Valentine's Day - KTVZ

 The open kitchen plan at St. Anselm means customers can watch the chefs prepare their meals, she said.
 “People come to us for special occasions,” she said.
 “We’re reminding them of what we are.”
 St. Anselm’s Valentine’s Day kits (including the steak plus a jumbo shrimp cocktail, three sides and a banana split) are priced at $175 per party of two.
 That’s about what they might expect to pay in person during the holiday, said Torres.

 The box comes with food, of course, including sushi, marinated roast beef, mackerel, deep-fried blowfish, plus a sake pastry box and Suntory whiskey.
-But it also comes with unique add-ons, like Japanese glassware and a playlist curated by Academy Award-winning composer and musician Ryuichi Sakamoto.
+But it also comes with unique add-ons, like Japanese glassware and a playlist.
 The box itself, made with mulberry bark, is reusable.

 O.d.o. opened in 2018 and earned its Michelin star the following year.
 The restaurant was expecting an extremely busy 2020, co-owner Satoru Yasumatsu said.
 Instead, restaurant sales dropped 80% in 2020 compared to 2019.

-Note: Correction: This story has been updated to refer to o.d.o as a kaiseki restaurant and to correct a description of the playlist included in the o.d.o gift box.